BillyDodds/Transactions_ML/README.md

 2. Predict (`$python model.py predict <model> <flags>`)

-    This mode uses all previously labelled transactions to train a model to predict all unlabelled transactions in the CSVData.csv file.
+    This mode uses all previously labelled transactions to train a model to predict all unlabelled transactions in the "CSVData.csv" file.

 3. Evaluate (`$python model.py evaluate <model> <flags>`)

-    This mode takes only labelled transactions and performs k-fold cross validation, returning the average accuracy over the k folds.
+    This mode takes only labelled transactions and performs k-fold cross-validation, returning the average accuracy over the k folds.

-### Use With Demo Files

-To run the model using the demo files provided in `components/demo_files`, run the desired command with the flag `-d` to switch the path from `components/private_files` to `components/demo_files`.

 ### Models and Flags